kpolley/Data-Exfiltation-Simulation/README.md

-# C2_DDR
+# Data Exfiltation Simulation

-Full C2 using legitimate services

 **This is a Proof of Concept aimed at identifying possible DLP failures.
 This should never be used to exfiltrate sensitive/live data**

-C2_DDR is a proof-of-concept to perform data exfiltration using popular 3rd parties such as Twitter, Gmail, or DropBox.
-C2_DDR was built in inspiration of the popular repository, [DET](https://github.com/sensepost/DET).
+Data Exfiltation Simulation is a proof-of-concept to perform data exfiltration using popular 3rd parties such as Twitter, Gmail, or DropBox.
+Data Exfiltation Simulation was built in inspiration of the popular repository, [DET](https://github.com/sensepost/DET).

-The difference, however, is that **C2_DDR is an emulation of a browser window, whereas DET uses the Twitter API**.
+The difference, however, is that **Data Exfiltation Simulation is an emulation of a browser window, whereas DET uses the Twitter API**.
 This difference is substantial when looking at IDS logs and network activity, since API calls will create an SSL handshake and certificate exchange *for every GET request the API malware